iainbeeston/vendorise/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (if you're using Rails, only add it to the development group):

     gem 'vendorise'